 5th Meeting – January 2021:

-First draft of structure and content of the symposium (will be an online webinar in April 2021) and cooperation between the Trilateral Working Group Dark Sky and the Partnership Hub in order to mount Dark Sky stronger to the OUV and the World Heritage as stated in Trilateral Governmental declaration in Leeuwarden in 2018.
+First draft of structure and content of the symposium (will be an online webinar in April 2021) and cooperation between the Dark Sky Initiative and the Partnership Hub in order to mount Dark Sky stronger to the OUV and the World Heritage as stated in Trilateral Governmental Declaration in Leeuwarden in 2018.

 Further information on Dark Sky and light emission in the Wadden Sea Region (no guarantee for completeness, only examples):